rescriptbr/reform/website/docs/getting-started/getting-started.md

 <br />

-But, we can just type and see the values, if you click on the submit button, nothing happens, no error messages, no console.log, etc.
+Now, we can just type and see the values.
+If you click on the submit button, nothing happens, no error messages, no console.log, etc.
-To make everything work, we still have to do two things: trigger the `form.submit` function and render the validation errors (when we got an error) using the `form.getFieldError` function:
+To make everything work, we still have two things to do: trigger the `form.submit` function and render the validation errors (when we got an error) using the `form.getFieldError` function:

 <br />